suresh-srinivas/Watt-Seer-Blog-Gen-AI-Intensive-Course-Capstone-2025Q1/docs/watt-seer-coach.md

 - [Suresh Srinivas](https://www.kaggle.com/sureshsrinivas)
 - [Rao Parasa](https://www.kaggle.com/raoparasa)

-#
+# 🔍 The Problem: Understanding Home Energy Use

+Most people don't understand what's driving their energy bills.
+Even when they have access to hourly or daily usage, it's just rows of numbers.

+On the other hand, millions of Americans only have **paper bills** with **monthly totals**, and no tools to compare or analyze.

+**Gen AI, especially multimodal models like Gemini, can bridge this gap — turning structured data and unstructured images into meaning.**

+📖 **Want to learn more?**
+Please read our [Medium blog](https://medium.com/@apte.ashwini99/title-watt-seer-personalized-energy-coach-genai-approach-2ad5b54b0b05) that deep dives into the problem, the GenAI approach, and its capabilities in solving this challenge — with a special focus on the Watt-Seer use case.

+And now a storytelling case study on using Kaggle + Gemini to compare home energy data and extract insights from scanned bills.

-# 🔋 Watt-Seer - Personalized Energy Coach: How Three Neighbors Used AI to Understand Their Energy Usage
+# 🔋 Watt-Seer - Personalized Energy Coach Use Case: How Three Neighbors Used AI to Understand Their Energy Usage

 In a quiet cul-de-sac in Portland, three retired neighbors found themselves in a uniquely 21st-century situation: they wanted to understand their electric bills — and only one of them knew how to code.
 ![Neighbors Collaborating on Energy](assets/images/Neighborhood.png)